sojournerd/HOMES_APP/README.md

 ## Development server

+Currently you must have JSON Server running inorder for app to function.
+See **JSON server** below on how-to run json server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## JSON server

+Run `json-server --watch db.json`

+If you do not have JSON Server installed, run (assuming you have node.js):

+`npm install -g json-server`

 ## Code scaffolding